pew-org/pew/README.md

 Another side effect is that its code is much shorter and (hopefully) easier to understand than [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)'s (the project upon which this is based).
 How many Python programmers know at a glance what does `"${out_args[@]-}"` do? or `eval "envname=\$$#"`?

-Part of the conciseness of invewrapper is thanks to inve itself: "shelling out" let us avoid to keep track of the previous environment variable values, and to create a deactivate script.
+* Part of the conciseness of invewrapper is thanks to inve itself: "shelling out" let us avoid to keep track of the previous environment variable values, and to create a deactivate script.

-Part is thanks to Python libraries, like argparse.
+* Part is thanks to Python libraries, like argparse.

-Part is thanks to the stricter python's error handling.
+* Part is thanks to the stricter Python error handling.

-Part is thanks to some [differences](#differences-from-virtualenvwrapper).
+* Part is thanks to some [differences](#differences-from-virtualenvwrapper).

-Part is also probably due to my objectionable taste for code layout :)
+* Part is also probably due to my objectionable taste for code layout :)

 Installation
 ------------